Ninja-Squad/ninja-squad.github.com/_posts/2018-05-30-announcing-ngx-speculoos.md

 Oh, you meant the *other* part of the name?

-A *speculoos* is a delicious cookie from Belgium, where one quarter of the Ninja Squad staff (i.e. me) comes from.
+A *speculoos* is a delicious cookie from Belgium, where one quarter of the Ninja Squad team (i.e. me) comes from.

 And *speculoos* starts with `spec`, which is how test files are usually named in an Angular project.
 That sounded like a cool name for this library.